BCtopics/Hello-Class/README.md

 Build a UIViewController that contains a photo, your name and a UIButton that will segue to the Interests Screen where they can learn more about you.

-1. Open the only UIVIewController scene in Main.storyboard
+1. Open the only UIViewController scene in Main.storyboard
 2. Use UIImageView, UILabels, and UIButtons to create the view described above.
 3. Make sure everything in constrained correctly.
 Test the view to confirm it works on multiple simulators.